Skip to content

 • Follow PEP 8: Use tools like black to ensure code style compliance.

-4. Saving Results
+4. Saving results

 Organizing your results properly is crucial for reproducibility, collaboration, and long-term maintainability of your research code.
 This section covers how to structure your results folders, save scripts and logs, and use utility functions to streamline these processes.